youwithouto/cis194-spring13-upenn/week07/notes.md

 ### Using monoids to fold data structures

-> One of the more interesting ways to put monoids to work is to make them help us define folds over various data structures.
+> One of the more interesting ways to put `monoids` to work is to make them help us define `folds` over various data structures.

 The `Foldable` type class was introduced because there are so many data structures that work nicely with folds.
 - `Fordable` is for things that can be folded up.
+  - Just like `Functor` is for things that can be mapped over.
 - `Data.Foldable`
-  - It exports functions whose names clash with the one sfrom teh `Prelude`
+  - It exports functions whose names clash with the ones from the `Prelude`
   - `import qualified Foldable as F`

 ```haskell